Is a Correction Looming Ahead for BARK Inc. (BARK)

 Jefferies gave a rating of “Buy” to BARK, setting the target price at $14 in the report published on June 10th of the previous year.

-Volatility was left at 6.97%, however, over the last 30 days, the volatility rate increased by 7.17%, as shares sank -19.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.79% lower at present.
+Volatility was left at 7.03%, however, over the last 30 days, the volatility rate increased by 8.28%, as shares sank -19.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.84% upper at present.

 Insider Trading